-34. It was observed by Hon'ble Supreme Court in the case of Basavraj and another vs. Special Land Acquisition Officer, reported in (2013) 14 SCC, 81, that the Court has no power to extend the period of limitation on equitable grounds.
+33. It was observed by Hon'ble Supreme Court in the case of Basavraj and another vs. Special Land Acquisition Officer, reported in (2013) 14 SCC, 81, that the Court has no power to extend the period of limitation on equitable grounds.
 'A result flowing from a statutory provision is not an evil'.
 The statutory provision may cause hardship or inconvenience to a particular party but the Court has no choice but to enforce it giving full effect to the same.
 'The law is hard but it is the law'.
 'Inconvenience is not a decisive factor to be considered while interpreting a statute.'

-35. It was observed by Hon'ble Supreme Court in the case of Balwant Singh vs. Jagdish Singh & others, reported in (2010) 8 SCC 685, that the law of limitation is a specific law and has definite consequences on the right and obligation of a party to arise.
+34. It was observed by Hon'ble Supreme Court in the case of Balwant Singh vs. Jagdish Singh & others, reported in (2010) 8 SCC 685, that the law of limitation is a specific law and has definite consequences on the right and obligation of a party to arise.
 Liberal construction cannot be equated with doing injustice to the other party.

-36. In M/S Shanti Conductors (P) Ltd. vs. Assam State Electricity Board and others, (2020) 2 SCC 677, it was observed by Hon'ble Apex Court that, in the event, a suit is instituted after the prescribed period, it shall be dismissed although limitation has not been set up as a defence.
+35. In M/S Shanti Conductors (P) Ltd. vs. Assam State Electricity Board and others, (2020) 2 SCC 677, it was observed by Hon'ble Apex Court that, in the event, a suit is instituted after the prescribed period, it shall be dismissed although limitation has not been set up as a defence.
 The Court, by mandate of law, is obliged to dismiss the suit, which is filed beyond limitation even though no pleading or arguments are raised to that effect.

-37. It will be appropriate to quote the following observations of Hon'ble Apex Court in State of Uttarakhand & another vs. Shiv Charan Singh Bhandari & others, (2013) 12 SCC 179, as below:
+36. It will be appropriate to quote the following observations of Hon'ble Apex Court in State of Uttarakhand & another vs. Shiv Charan Singh Bhandari & others, (2013) 12 SCC 179, in which it was held that non-statutory representation will not extend the period of limitation, as below: